-On the other hand, the speedup results for the EP benchmark increases with the increment of threads used tell it reaches saturation value which close to the number of cores (physical and logical cores) for the processors under evaluation, using threads more than the available cores will not improve the performance and will not increase the speedup results.
-For Core i7 with HT enabled the maximum speedup is almost 7 when using 8 or more threads, while for core i7 with HT disabled and core 2 quad the speedup is 4 for four or more threads.
+On the other hand, the speedup results for the EP benchmark increases as the number of threads increase until it reaches a saturation value which is close to the number of cores (physical and logical cores) for the processors under evaluation.
+Using threads more than the available cores will not improve the performance.
+Core i7, with the HT enabled causes a maximum speedup of almost 7 when using 8 or more threads.
+While for core i7 with the HT disabled and for core 2 quad, the speedup is 4 for four or more threads.

-For BT and SP benchmarks, core i7 processor delivers its maximum speedup with 4 threads; speedup obtained from BT benchmark is 3.81 when HT enabled and 3.79 when disabling HT technology.
-While for SP benchmark maximum speedup is about 3.24 when enabling HT and 3.23 when HT is disabled.
-For those two benchmarks hyper-threading does not have much effect in improving the processor's performance.
+For BT and SP benchmarks, the core i7 processor delivers its maximum speedup with 4 threads; speedup obtained from BT benchmark is 3.81 when the HT is enabled and 3.79 when disabling the HT technology.
+For SP benchmark maximum speedup is about 3.24 when enabling HT and 3.23 when HT is disabled.
+For those two benchmarks hyper-threading does not have much effect improving the processor's performance.